 Traditional Focus Groups

-Plus, you’ll find a premier focus group facility and an experienced staff that knows how to manage your project successfully.
-The entire process – recruiting, hosting, moderating and reporting – is handled in-house by our dedicated team.
+At The MSR Group, you’ll find both a focus group facility and an experienced staff that knows how to manage your project successfully.
+The entire process—recruiting, hosting, moderating and reporting—is handled in-house by our professionals.

 Online Focus Groups

-Online focus groups use chat and web conferencing technology to gather participants.
-This allows you to get qualitative feedback without the constraints of geography and time inherent with traditional groups.
-The online platform provides an avenue to get feedback on visual content like ads, product concepts, messages and website designs.
-Participants can use online mark-up tools and even have their nonverbal cues observed via webcam.
+Taking Smart Groups to another level, Online Focus Groups use chat and web conferencing technology to gather participants.
+This provides an avenue to get feedback on visual content like ads, product concepts, messages and website designs.
+Participants can interact with online mark-up tools and even have their nonverbal cues observed via webcam.

 Intercepts are interviews that are carried out “on the spot” to capture immediate impressions from your target audience or to screen participants for more in-depth research.
 We can speak with individuals during or immediately following many types of experiences such as shopping, dining, watching a movie or attending a public event.
 These interviews capture a range of quantitative and qualitative feedback to satisfy your research goals.

 Sometimes it’s helpful to add a quantitative element to a focus group discussion.
 We use Perception Analyzer® to get statistically reliable data from your group, while still providing the flexibility to ask, “Why?”

 Perception Analyzer® is an electronic, interactive tool that enables group participants to privately respond to questions using a hand-held dial.
 Our moderator can adjust the direction of the discussion and explore different ideas based on respondents’ real-time feedback.

 We can add Perception Analyzers® to all types of group facilitation, including: